 Below are the speeches that Damian has done.
 Damian says that he would love to do a lot more speeches, even get on TedX.
 Spreading awareness and teaching people about the disability is his dream job and if he could get paid for doing this, then he'd move over to just spreading the awareness of DLD.

-Below is a video that was created for Afasic by a boyfriend (now husband) of the Director of Fundraising's daughter:
+Below is a video that was created for Afasic by a supporter of the charity: